rubillos/RV-Bridge/README.md

 | ![Firefly Main](/images/Firefly_main.jpeg) | ![Firefly Lights](/images/Firefly_lights.jpeg) |
 | ![Firefly Climate](/images/Firefly_climate.jpeg) | ![Firefly Fans](/images/Firefly_fans.jpeg) |

-It's a great system and works really well for control around the RV, but the iOS app is a bit slow to load/connect and can only be used in proximity to the RV.
+It's a great system and works really well for control of the RV devices, but the iOS app is a bit slow to load/connect and can only be used in proximity to the RV.
 I've always wondered if there was a way to control it all via HomeKit and the Home app.

 Recently I came across some documentation for the bus protocol that's used by the Spectrum system, RV-C, a subset of CAN-Bus, as well as the open source project [CoachProxyOS](https://github.com/linuxkidd/coachproxy-os) that documents getting a Raspberry Pi set up to host a web page for controlling an RV's network using RV-C.